Jaskaranbir/Agar.io-Clone/README.md

 * General Agar.io rules apply, like slowing down of player as it gains more mass.

 * The server, designed using **Apache Tomcat 8.5** container, sends update messages using only **single thread** since at the time, writing concurrently involved using complex and out-of-use-case APIs (and time-constraints did not allow for that.
-This may/may not be fixed in future), and leads to exceptions.
+This may/may not be fixed in future), and lead to exceptions.

 * Javascript has been kept to ES5 according to the projects requirements.